shopsys/shopsys/utils/license-acknowledgements-generator/template.md

 # Open Source License Acknowledgements and Third-Party Copyrights

-Shopsys Framework is licensed under the terms of the [Shopsys Community License](./LICENSE).
+Shopsys Platform is licensed under the terms of the [Shopsys Platform Development License](./LICENSE).

-Shopsys Framework utilizes third party software from various sources.
+Shopsys Platform utilizes third party software from various sources.
 Portions of this software are copyrighted by their respective owners as indicated in the copyright notices below.

 The following acknowledgements pertain to this software license.

-## Main components used by Shopsys Framework
+## Main components used by Shopsys Platform
 These components are installed via `composer` or via `npm`.
 You can check all the dependencies using the instructions from the section Libraries dynamically referenced via Composer and Libraries dynamically referenced via npm.